Why is your child crying?

 Toddler crying happens for the same reasons as baby crying.
 But toddlers also cry as a way of dealing with new and difficult emotions like frustration, embarrassment or jealousy.

-If your child is physically OK, the following ideas might help you manage your child’s crying:
+If your toddler is physically OK, the following ideas might help, especially if your toddler won’t stop crying:

-- If you think your child might be tired, a rest might help.
+- If you think your toddler might be tired, encourage them to have a rest.
 Or you could offer some quiet time listening to music or reading a story together.

-- If the crying happens at bedtime, you might need some help settling your child.
+- If the crying happens at bedtime, get help settling your toddler.

-- If your child is angry or having a tantrum, take your child somewhere safe and use time-in to help your child calm down.
+- If your toddler is angry or having a tantrum, take your child somewhere safe and use time-in to help your child calm down.

-- If your child is frustrated, try to work out a solution together.
+- If your toddler is frustrated, try to work out a solution together.
 For example, ‘You’re frustrated because the blocks keep falling over.
 Let’s try again together’.
-Naming an emotion and the reason for it sends the message that you understand your child’s feelings.
-It also helps your child learn self-regulation.
+Naming an emotion and the reason for it sends the message that you understand your toddler’s feelings.
+It also helps your toddler learn self-regulation.

-- If your child is just cranky, try going for a walk outside together or offering a bubble bath.
-Or put on some music you both enjoy and dance or sing together.
+- If your child is irritable, do something they enjoy, like going for a walk outside together or offering a bubble bath.
+Or put on music you both enjoy and dance or sing together.

-- If there’s another special person who can soothe or distract your child, you could ask this person for help.
+- If there’s another special person who can soothe or distract your child, ask this person for help.
 For example, you could try video-chatting with a grandparent.

 Children tend to cry less as they get older.

-Once children can talk, it’s much easier for them to use words to say why they’re upset and what they need.
-It’s also likely to be easier for them to talk about their feelings.
+Once children can talk, it’s usually easier for them to use words to say why they’re upset and what they need.

 If your child is physically OK, try the following ideas to manage your child’s crying:

-- Help your child calm down, then ask them why they feel upset.
+- Help your child calm down.
+When they’re calm, ask them why they feel upset.
 Show you’re listening by repeating your child’s feelings back to them.
 For example, ‘You’re feeling sad because Sam wouldn’t play with you’.

-- Offer your child ways to deal with the situation.
+- Suggest how your child could deal with the situation.
 For example, ‘How about you ask to join Jai’s game instead?’

-- Make sure your child understands that it’s OK to have feelings and to cry – for example, when something sad happens or when your child gets hurt.
-You could say something like, ‘Ouch, I’d be crying too if I hit my head’.
+- Make sure your child understands that it’s OK to have feelings and to cry when something sad happens or when your child gets hurt.
+For example, ‘Ouch, I’d be crying too if I hit my head’.

-If your child seems to spend a lot of time crying and feeling sad, consider asking your GP for advice.
+If your child spends a lot of time crying and feeling sad or your child won’t stop crying, consider asking your GP for advice.

 Looking after yourself when your child is crying

-If your child is crying a lot, it’s very important to look after yourself.
+If your child is crying a lot or won’t stop crying, it’s very important to look after yourself.

 If you’re feeling stressed, anxious or angry, it might help to have another person take over for a while.
 If you can, ask your partner or a friend or relative to help out.
 Walking around the block or doing meditation can give you a break and might help you feel calmer.